gslab-econ/gslab_python/gslab_scons/README.md

 Make a release from a SCons directory by running the module `release`.

+### Basic use

 A user can either run the following from the command line within the directory of interest (e.g. `/paper_slides`) or write a Python script to call the module (see "Python wrapper" section below).
 If using the command line, run the following:

 ```sh
 python -m gslab_scons.release version=<version name here> readme=<readme path here>
 ```

 where `<version name here>` is the name of the version that will be released, and `<readme path>` is the path from the current directory to the repository readme file (default to `./README.md`).
 As an example, to release version v1.2.1 of a directory with the README file one level up, navigate to the root of the directory and run:

 ```sh
 python -m gslab_scons.release version=v1.2.1 readme=../README.md